 - If you are a graduate student who has been offered an assistantship by the Graduate School, we suggest reaching out to your department to register for classes as early as possible.
 This will help expedite hiring processes once you arrive to UNCG.

 An in-person check-in with an International Student Advisor/DSO at the International Programs Center (IPC) is required by law for all new F-1 and J-1 international students, including transfer students.
+Most new international students will check in during their orientation session.
 Other non-immigrant students (E-2, H-4, F-2, etc.) are NOT required to check in.
-Most new international students will check in during their orientation session.
-During check-in, IPC staff will collect and scan your immigration documents and provide information to get started in Greensboro.
-Those who are unable to attend an in-person orientation session must contact IPC at email@example.com to set up a check-in time.
+Your documents will be collected and information to get settled in Greensboro will be provided in the New Student Check-in Request within the ISSS Student Portal.
+Those who are unable to attend an in-person orientation session may self-schedule a make-up check-in appointment at go.uncg.edu/isssappointment.

-Remember that as an international student you are required to attend International Student Orientation (ISO) in addition to all other university required orientation sessions.
-For information on ISO, visit this webpage or email us at firstname.lastname@example.org.
+Remember that as an international student you are required to attend the International Student Orientation (ISO) in addition to all other university required orientation sessions.
+For information on ISO, please review the pre-arrival orientation course for your incoming term in Canvas.
 For information on the undergraduate Spartan Orientation, Advising and Registration (SOAR) session, visit this webpage.
 For orientation requirements for graduate students, contact your Director of Graduate Studies for your academic program.